Alheimsins/b5-result-text/README.md

 - use [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code as folder name.
 - translate the content of all files except index.js
 - don't change filenames or properties
+- all files must be present in the folder
 - add your language code to the [languages.json](lib/data/languages.json) file
+- run the tests `$ npm run test`
 - submit pull request
 - happiness :-)